theoforger/mastermind/README.md

 - `rust`
 - `cargo`

+Installing via [`rustup`](https://www.rust-lang.org/tools/install) is recommended.

-Install them using [`rustup`](https://www.rust-lang.org/tools/install), or through your package manager (note: some distributions may package them separately).
+You may also get them from your package manager (note: some distributions may package them separately).

 ### Clone the Repository